Love At First Sight

 Who Rescued Who?

-I hope that I am able to change for the better, so that I can be the best mom to Royler!
-At the end of the day, all of the worry and stress magically disappears when I arrive home to see my handsome pup smiling ear to ear and completely unable to control his excitement!
+I hope that I am able to change for the better so that I can be the best mom to Royler!
+At the end of the day, all of the worry and stress magically disappear when I arrive home to see my handsome pup smiling ear to ear and completely unable to control his excitement!
 He listens, comforts and consoles me on my bad days and has the incredible ability to turn an ordinary day into a wonderful day.
 Just one gaze can transform routine tasks and unremarkable moments into unforgettable memories!

 Royler fills me with an overwhelming joy that I have never experienced before, and it is such a rewarding experience to watch him grow and learn in a happy and safe environment.
 I cannot imagine our lives without him, and the days before him are a distant memory.
 I feel so privileged to have rescued him and often find myself wondering if it is really Royler who rescued me!
 Thanks to this special pup, our house became a home and we went from being a happy couple to the perfect family.